genesis-community/terraforms/lab/aws/README.md

 Tearing It All Down
 -------------------

-When oyu are all done with your lab, you can tear down all the bits that Terraform configured with a single command:
+When you are all done with your lab, you can tear down all the bits that Terraform configured with a single command:

 ```